Skip to content

 • Most working Singaporeans should have some IP on top of MSHL — at least B1 restructured.

-• Premium differences among insurers are real but small (±15%); pick on service quality.
+• Premium differences among insurers are real but small (±15%); pick on service quality and panel coverage.

 • Budget cash flow sharply upward from age 60+.
 Plan the step-down early.